thriving-dev/kafka-streams-cassandra-state-store/README.md

 </dependency>
 ```

-Classes of this package are in the package `dev.thriving.oss.kafka.streams.cassandra.state.store`.
+Classes of this library are in the package `dev.thriving.oss.kafka.streams.cassandra.state.store`.

 #### Gradle (Groovy DSL)
 ```groovy